 |Aoraki Dragon Boat

-Click the tabs to see Aoraki regatta in the 2015-16 season (plus NZDBA Nationals).
+Click these tabs to see the regatta Aoraki ran this season (incl NZDBA Nationals).

 Ice Breaker 2015